jugnumisal/portfolio.linux/README.md

 ### Themes

 You can change the themes by changing the colors in `config.json` with the theme color you like!
-The themes are based on the themes on [this website](https://glitchbone.github.io/vscode-base16-term/#/).
+The themes are based on [this website](https://glitchbone.github.io/vscode-base16-term/#/).

 ![img](Preview.png)